Challenges of Being a Multiracial Family and Dealing With Racism

 Fast forward to a craft birthday party our daughter was invited to.
 From the moment we arrived, I felt a bad energy.
 Being the bubbly person that I am, I tried to introduce myself and make the best of the weird situation.
 But, no one greeted us.
 It took a while, but we eventually found a seat.

 All the kids were at the table with their pottery and paintbrush in hand.
 One child asked for the skin color paint, which happened to resemble caucasian skin tone.
 I picked up the paint and noticed the all white cartoon characters on the bottle.
 I canvassed the table to see if there were any other flesh toned paint that represented other races and ethnicities, and didn’t see any.
+I made the cobalt blue vase and showed it to the kids to give them an idea of what color they should choose.

 When Princess asked for the skin color paint by name, one of the party-goers pointed her in the direction of the regular brown paint further heightening the awkward moment.
 But at the same time, I certainly appreciated the little girl referencing that we are all different colors.
 There’s absolutely nothing wrong with that.
 However, I do have a problem being excluded.
 I don’t want my kids to grow up feeling ignored.